karlicoss/promnesia/README.md

 * extension: choose the generated JSON in the extension settings

 # TODOs

 * [in progress] commit scripts to process history sources
 * [in progress] collect from filesystem
 * [in progress] use chrome history too
-* [in progress] be more informative; show full history or at least last visit and potentially sources (e.g. hypothesis) ** maybe icons for mobile/desktop?
+* [in progress] be more informative; show full history or at least last visit and potentially sources (e.g. hypothesis)
+  * maybe icons for mobile/desktop?
 * use some sort of smarter matching, e.g. no difference between http and https; normalise, remove trailing slash, etc, ignore some schemas/urls
+  * use some python lib to extract normalised urls? there must be something.. however normalisation has to be simple enough, so JS site could use it too.
 * handle url-decoding propely
 * merge chrome db backups to avoid duplication